-Lenz & Staehelin was co-counsel (alongside WilmerHale) to Deutsche Telekom in its complaint against Vivendi before the Swiss Federal Supreme Court.
+Lenz & Staehelin was co-counsel (alongside WilmerHale) to Deutsche Telekom in its complaint against Vivendi before the Swiss Federal Tribunal.
 The arbitration team successfully argued to uphold a preliminary award issued against Vivendi.

-The firm says it has reached favourable settlements in various health-care and pharma disputes.
+The firm says it is proud of the number of favourable settlements it has achieved in various health-care and pharma disputes.
 It successfully reduced an award in a claim over trademark licensing to 3 per cent of the amount sought against its Italian client.

 Lenz & Staehelin has enjoyed a leading position in international arbitration for a number of decades.
 Our attorneys have been involved in several hundred international arbitrations, either as counsel for a party or sitting as arbitrators.

-The arbitral practice works primarily on institutional arbitration, and in particular arbitrations conducted under the rules of the International Chamber of Commerce, the Swiss Chambers of Commerce, the London Court of International Arbitration, the Court of Arbitration for Sport, and the International Centre for the Settlement of Investment Disputes.
-The firm is also often involved in UNCITRAL and ad hoc arbitrations.
+Our arbitral practice is mainly focused on institutional arbitration and, in particular, arbitrations conducted under the rules of the International Chamber of Commerce, the Swiss Chambers’ Arbitration Institution, the London Court of International Arbitration, the Court of Arbitration for Sport and the International Centre for the Settlement of Investment Disputes.
+The firm is also regularly involved in UNCITRAL and ad hoc arbitrations.

 Our work includes: